dexter0309/Amal-othman/README.md

     <h1>Happy Valentine's Day, Mom!</h1>
     <p>
         I just wanted to take a moment to thank you for everything you've done for me.
 You have been my guiding light, my greatest support, and the most loving mother anyone could ask for.
-Even though we can't be together today, I want you to know that I am thinking of you and sending all my love your way.
     </p>
     <p>
-        I hope you have a lovely weekend filled with happiness, peace, and lots of love.
-I miss you so much, and I can't wait to see you soon.
         You're the best, and I am forever grateful for you. ❤️
     </p>
     <div class="heart">❤️</div>
     <a href="#" class="button">I love you, Mom!</a>